 - Chat occurs on at gitter.im/dask/dask for general conversation and gitter.im/dask/dev for developer conversation.
 Note that because gitter chat is not searchable by future users we discourage usage questions and bug reports on gitter and instead ask people to use Stack Overflow or GitHub.

-- Monthly developer meeting happens the first Thursday of the month at 11:00 US Central Time in https://appear.in/dask-dev.
+- Monthly developer meeting happens the first Thursday of the month at 11:00 US Central Time in this video meeting.
 Subscribe to this Google Calendar invite to be notified of changes to the meeting schedule.
 Meeting notes are available at https://docs.google.com/document/d/1UqNAP87a56ERH_xkQsS5Q_0PKYybd5Lj2WANy_hRzI0/edit

 Asking for help¶